 1 Thessalonians 5:16–18, says,

-It’s not uncommon for teens to be wondering what God’s will for their lives is, especially as they get closer and closer to graduating from our homeschools.
+It’s not uncommon for teens to be wondering what God’s will for their lives is, especially as they get closer and closer to leaving our homes.
 But God’s will isn’t as mysterious as we often seem to think it is.

 He directly tells us so much of it in His Word, and part of His will is to give thanks in all circumstances.”